christian-vigh-phpclasses/PdfToText/README.md

 This section describes the properties that are available in a **PdfTText** object.
 Note that they should be considered as read-only.

+### BlockSeparator ###

+A string to be used for separating chunks of text.
+The main goal is for processing data displayed in tabular form, to ensure that column contents will not be catenated.
+However, this does not work in all cases.

+The default value is the empty string.

 ### Filename ###

 Name of the file whose text contents have been extracted.